MFarabi619/Algorithms-in-C/README.md

 # Algorithms-in-C
 A collection of algorithm solutions written in C. :)
+Problem statements/questions have been drawn from the following sources:
+- Exercism.
+- Leetcode.
+- Hackerrank.
+- Neetcode.

 ## Learning Goals
 - To strengthen my C syntax.